mirage/mirage-www/tmpl/blog/introducing-functoria.md

-For the last few months, I've been working with [Thomas][] on improving the `mirage` tool and I'm happy to present [Functoria](https://github.com/mirage/functoria), a library to create arbitrary Mirage-like DSLs.
+For the last few months, I've been working with [Thomas][] on improving the `mirage` tool and I'm happy to present [Functoria](https://github.com/mirage/functoria), a library to create arbitrary MirageOS-like DSLs.
 Functoria is independent from `mirage` and will replace the core engine, which was somewhat bolted on to the tool until now.

 This introduces a few breaking changes so please consult [the breaking changes page](../docs/breaking-changes) to see what is different and how to fix things if needed.